js13kGames/back-in-black/readme.md

 A monotonic clock, which tracks the number of milliseconds which appear to have elapsed since the start of the game.
 This may be somewhat inaccurate; there is a limit on how much time can "pass" in one go.

-###### `at`

-Requests that a mutation callback be executed after a delay.

-Operates in the same time space as `now`.

-Timers will not fire if missing from future `render` callbacks.

-Executes immediately if before `now`.
-This can cause infinite recursion if care is not taken to ensure they are not present on the following `render`.

-If multiple are defined, the last defined with the earliest time takes priority.
-Only one can fire per `render`.

 ###### `animation`